 - Choose Yes to confirm.

-Our guide continues below with additional information on setting landscape as the default orientation in Word 2010.
+Our guide continues below with additional information on setting landscape as the default orientation in MS Word 2010, including pictures of these steps.

 How to Change Default Orientation in Word 2010 (Guide with Pictures)